SeattleMeshnet/meshbox/README.md

     src-link meshbox /path/to/meshbox

-Afterwards, trigger a new clone: `rm dl/cjdns-*`

 If you want to use a local clone of cjdns itself as well, edit `<meshbox>/cjdns/Makefile`:

     PKG_SOURCE_URL:=file:///path/to/cjdns
     PKG_SOURCE_PROTO:=git
     PKG_SOURCE_VERSION:=master

 You can then build a fresh package, that you can copy to the device, and then install.
+You need to delete the last clone everytime.

+    rm dl/cjdns-*
     make package/cjdns/{clean,compile} V=s
     scp bin/<target>/packages/cjdns-*.ipkg root@<ip>:/tmp/cjdns.ipkg
     ssh root@<ip> 'opkg install /tmp/cjdns.ipkg'